briananstett/TegoEsports/README.md

 ### Prerequisites

-tegoesports.com is built on the mean stacka and requires node.js 6+.
+tegoesports.com is built on the mean stack and requires node.js 6+.

 ### Installing